Skip to content

 Summary

-This tutorial hopefully taught you how to create a basic web app from scratch that communicates with your tenant, and all the steps needed to configure web integrations, HTTP requests, and websockets.
+This tutorial hopefully taught you how to create a basic web app from scratch that communicates with your tenant, and all the steps needed to configure web integrations, HTTP requests, and WebSockets.

 The following files have been created as part of this tutorial.